-Roman and Greek Mythology Names: Gods, Planets, Astrology
+Roman and Greek Mythology: Names, Gods, Planets, and Astrology

-This page will give the Roman and Greek mythology names of gods after whom planets were named, and will explain how those planets came to be named after them.
+This page will give the names of gods from Roman and Greek mythology after whom planets were named, and will explain how those planets came to be named after them.
 It will also give pictures of these gods, and tell their stories.
 By extension, these gods’ planets, in the minds of the ancients, influenced the personality traits of people born at various times of the year.
 Thus, the connection between gods, planets, and astrology.

 In the Beginning Was Chaos

 The ancients perceived that although most stars maintained a relatively fixed position, some of them seemed to move.
 Five such “wandering stars”--the word “planet” comes from a Greek word meaning “to wander or stray”--were obvious to the naked eye.
 These were Mercury, Venus, Mars, Jupiter, and Saturn.
 In fact, it is thought that both the seven-day week and the overall sacredness of the number seven within many mystical/religious traditions may have begun with the observation of seven heavenly bodies which moved: the five visible planets, the sun, and the moon.
 Each of these seven heavenly bodies is associated with a particular day of the week.